Epirubicin: Side effects

 The most common side effects of the Epirubicin are alopecia, nausea/vomiting, cardiotoxicity, leukopenia, and stomatitis.
 Cardiotoxicity is a severe side effect and the exact pathway is still unknown.
 However, there is good evidence to suggest that cardiotoxicity is caused at least in part by the avid interaction of anthracyclines with iron, resulting in the formation of metal ion complexes.
 It was first observed in adult cancer patients as clinical congestive heart failure (CHF), characterized by pulmonary oedema, fluid overload, and effort intolerance, was initially reported in 1979 by Von Hoff et al. at 2.2% overall with a cumulative doxorubicin dose-dependent incidence of CHF of 3%, 7%, and 18% at 400, 550, and 700 mg/m2, respectively.

 There are a lot of adverse effects of epirubicin related with the dose-limiting.
 The major commun negative effects are fever, diarrhea, nausea and vomiting.
 More than 50% of patients without a right prophylactic antiemetics therapy experience nausea and vomiting the first 24 h after administration.
-That fact occurs if the epirubicin dose is between 50 to 75 mg/m2 single doses.
+That fact occurs if the epirubicin dose is between 50 and 75 mg/m2 single doses.

 Reversible alopecia and local cutaneous reactions are important adverse effects too.
 Those could be related with radiation recall and local reactions such as cellulitis, which cause development of tissue necrosis and pain if extravasation damage occurs.

 Another major adverse effects are cumulative dose-related cardiotoxicity and acute dose-limiting haematotoxicity.
 This last is related to mucositis, inflammation and ulceration in mouth or mucous membranes.

 Finally, the most adverse effect is secondary leukemia produced by breast cancer treated with epirubicin, particularly in those cases in which the patient receives concomitant alkylating agent therapy.